-Itsme has been recognized as elDentification Means of Assurance Level High.
+Itsme has been recognized by the Belgian government as Authentication Means of Assurance Level High.

 10.2.Login process

 The itsme login service is based on the Gemalto Ezio technologies.
 The Gemalto SDK is present on the mobile device of the end-user as part of the itsme app.
 The Gemalto Ezio server is installed in the BMID Datacenter.
 During the setup of the itsme app, the OTP environment will be set-up, so that the Gemalto Ezio Server can verify whether an OTP was generated by the app of the user concerned or not.